-ESC 105 Computational Tools for Physical Science I
+ESC 105 Computational Tools for Physical Science I Credit, 2 sem. hrs.

 Prerequisite: MAT 102 equivalent.
 Lecture two hours a week.

 The use of spreadsheet packages such as Excel to store data from laboratory experiments, to perform calculations on those data, and to generate charts from the results.